Created by: Martin Cohan, Blake Hunter

 season 6 -

 After what appears to be a disastrous trip to Jamaica, Tony and Angela discover their true feelings for each other.
 Charlie Brisco, Sam's old friend from Brooklyn, drops in to stir up some trouble, but is "discovered" by Trish Carlin, owner of a modeling agency Angela is using for a photo shoot.
 When Angela and Tony house-sit for Mrs. Rossini, Angela has visions of beer, babies and bowling as she dreams of a life as a Brooklyn housewife.
 Samantha discovers a new-found passion for books when a cute graduate student asks her to join his literary club.
 Tony decides to mend his flirtatious ways by breaking a date with a woman he met at a singles bar, unaware that she's his new history professor.
 Angela considers a lucrative offer to merge with another advertising agency, but Mona is not part of the package.
 When her friend Al forms a rock & roll band, Samantha jumps at the opportunity to take the music business by storm by becoming their manager.
 Tension between Samantha and Jonathan leads to a session with a family therapist, but it's a burnt-out Tony who finds himself in a support group of "supermoms".
 Angela unwittingly sets the neighborhood gossip wheels in motion when she tries to impress the girls at her new health club by implying that she and Tony are having an affair.
 Tony hopes a student-teaching course will give him the "easy A" he needs to win a business school scholarship, but instead it gives him the inspiration for an entirely new career goal.
 Tony calls on his old friend Bobby to help Jonathan build his self-confidence after he's forced to trade in his baseball glove for an accordion.
 After Mona loses Angela's car and diamond necklace to a hustler in Atlantic City, Tony and Angela team up to win them back in a high-stakes poker game.
 When Sam sees Angela being kissed by her date, she begins to worry about Tony spending the rest of his life alone after she leaves for college.
 Tony fears that his zealousness to "destroy" obnoxious neighbor Fred Hartwell in a tennis tournament may have had tragic consequences and bends over backwards to make amends when Fred's identical twin, Ed, shows up.
 Angela invests in a rental house and appoints Tony as the superintendent, but is shocked to find that he has rented it to a beautiful young actress instead of the nice, retired gentleman they'd agreed on.
 Tony and Angela unwittingly fix up Mona with the grandfather of Samantha's boyfriend, and he turns out to be the fiancee she walked out on 40 years ago.
 When Tony agrees to coach Angela's volleyball team, his sympathetic ear and winning spirit score points with the girls but Angela feels left out of bounds.
 Samantha and her friend Bonnie head for Ft.
 Lauderdale during Spring Break but find themselves in over their heads when two local boys begin to make their move.
 Angela's prospective client, a famous baseball player, seems to have everyone charmed but Tony, who has some serious concerns about his obsession with money.
 Tony is delighted to meet his maternal grandfather from Italy for the very first time, but is shocked to discover that his houseguest may not be a member of the "famiglia" after all.
+Tony and Angela befriend Brad and Jane, a newly engaged couple who seem perfect in every way, until their friendly evenings out become a little too friendly.
+Angela offers to set Mona up in a condo but is shocked by Mona's reaction, until a trip to the hospital reveals Mona's painful secret.
+As Samantha gets ready for college, she and Tony take a road trip to check out area universities, but Sam's heart is set on college in California.
+When Tony's friend Al opens a hair salon, Tony tries to help him improve his "people skills", but is baffled when Al throws in the towel.
+When the census taker calls on the Bower-Micelli household, his questions prompt the family to revisit their most unforgettable moments.
+While cramming for an art history exam, Tony finds himself attracted to a fellow student, causing confusion about his feelings for Angela, and forcing them both to make some decisions about their future.

 season 7 -